-Did you know that, in ancient Egypt, cats were worshipped and revered?
-They were seen as symbols of grace and poise—traits cats are still associated with today.
-But on June 4, it’s time to throw all that grace and poise mumbo-jumbo out the window—because it’s Hug Your Cat Day!
-The best way to celebrate, of course, is to scoop your regal cat right off the ground and snuggle the heck out of it until it feels the love.
+Ancient Egyptians worshipped, revered, and spoiled their cats (sound familiar?).
+They were seen as symbols of grace and poise — traits cats are still associated with today.
+There’s a lot of cat hugging going on all the time, but make an extra special attempt during National Hug Your Cat Day on June 4.
+The best way to celebrate?
+Scoop your regal cat right off the ground and snuggle the heck out of it until it feels the love.
 Sounds like a pleasant activity we can all get behind, no?
 So grab your kitty BFF and celebrate with us!

 National Hug Your Cat Day Activities